-Nigeria on Wednesday said the refusal of airline operators to sell flight tickets in its local Naira currency violates its laws.
+Nigeria said on Wednesday that airline operators’ refusal to sell flight tickets in its local Naira currency violates its laws.

 “Refusing to sell tickets in Naira, and blocking access to cheaper seats, are violations of our local laws,” Sirika told journalists after the government’s weekly Federal Executive Council meeting in Abuja.